← Back to Stories

 Details reported by only one source:

-- Steve Lanesbury, who worked at the station for 44 years, described the demolition as emotional, comparing it to 'someone with a terminal illness'.
+• Steve Lanesbury, a former Liddell worker, described the demolition as emotional, comparing it to 'someone with a terminal illness'.

-- Margaret and David Channon met while working at Liddell and later married, with their son Jackson also working at the site.
+• Margaret and David Channon met while working at Liddell and later married, with their son Jackson also working there.

-- The Liddell Power Station generated about 431,000 gigawatt hours of power during its lifetime, enough to power NSW for 6.5 years at consumption rates at the time of its closure.
+• The Liddell Power Station generated about 431,000 gigawatt hours of power during its lifetime, enough to power NSW for 6.5 years at 2023 consumption rates.

-- Prime Minister Anthony Albanese visited the Liddell site in 2024 to announce a $1 billion program aimed at boosting solar panel manufacturing in Australia.
+• Prime Minister Anthony Albanese visited the Liddell site in 2024 to announce a $1 billion program aimed at boosting Australian solar panel manufacturing.

-- The Nature Conservation Council NSW called the demolition a sign that 'the shift to clean energy is working'.
+• The Nature Conservation Council NSW called the demolition a sign that 'the shift to clean energy is working', with CEO Jacqui Mumford stating the transition is 'already well underway'.

-- NSW Premier Chris Minns said the power station had 'fired up NSW for many, many years' and thanked workers for their contributions.
+• NSW Premier Chris Minns described the power station as 'an incredible source of energy that’s really fired up NSW for many, many years' and thanked workers for their contributions.

-- A NSW parliamentary inquiry heard that the Minns government’s coal industry statement, allowing existing coalmine expansions, was inconsistent with NSW Net Zero commission advice.
+• A NSW parliamentary inquiry heard the Minns government’s coal industry statement was inconsistent with NSW Net Zero commission advice.

 Source Articles